Cocinero3/Senior-Design-Project/User Docs.md

 The UI can be separated into 2 panels, the left-side that has various controls for a user to enable/disable depending on what information they want control over, and the right-side showing all current network activity being caught by SageVPN.

+### First-Time Connection Viewing
+To be filled out with steps once UI is more complete.

 ## User Documentation

 ### Vehicle Requirements
+Vehicle infotainment must utilize Android operating system, find steps to determine this [here](url).

 ### Troubleshooting
+To be filled out more further in development